 Wherever practical, old electrical waste should not be disposed of with your household waste.
-You can locate your closest participating collection site by entering your post code at www.recycle-more.co.uk.
+You can locate your closest participating collection site at https://www.recycleyourelectricals.org.uk/ (please remember to have your postcode to hand).

 To remind you to recycle, all new electrical products are marked with a crossed out wheeled bin symbol.